 We provide the cost of testing over the phone when you schedule your appointment.
 To provide an exact price for testing for your or your child, please email our staff, and we will followup with specific pricing and appointment details.
 Contact us for pricing and payment options.

-Full vision testing is so important because good vision is more than 20/20 acuity - but that's all typically exams look for!.
+Full vision testing is vital because good vision is more than 20/20 acuity, but that's that all typical eye exams look for.
 Comfortable reading requires your visual system to utilize over 20 different eye skills.
 Many learning difficulties can be attributed to vision problems that are not detected during typical school vision screenings.
-Some of the most common disorders we diagnose are:
+Some of the most common disorders we diagnose concern:

 - Eye movements (tracking side to side)